Chizaruu/rlsktd/README.md

 ## What is the current status of RLSKTD?
 Not all of the features have been implemented yet to an acceptable state.

-For example, the game is currently missing the following:
+For example, the framework is currently missing the following:

 - Items
     - Item generation